-In the Winter 2019 issue of Spin Off, we shared the story of how Interweave staffer Anne Merrow returned to the office excited about a chance meeting with an alpaca shearer while grabbing a pick-me-up at a local coffee house.
+In the Winter 2019 issue of Spin Off, we shared the story of how Long Thread cofounder Anne Merrow returned to the office excited about a chance meeting with an alpaca shearer while grabbing a pick-me-up at a local coffee house.
 Pete Hofmann’s alpaca shearing business, Top Knot Shearing, might be based in Fort Collins, Colorado, but his work takes him and his crew to alpaca farms near and far.
 Eager to know more, we asked Pete a few questions about his unusual occupation.

 Spin Off (SO): How did you get started shearing alpacas?